Dear client and partner,

 After every new advice from the government the situation is reevaluated and things can change.
 So please check our website (news) and social media (Facebook: Midwifery Practice Eindhoven), so that you stay informed about the latest developments.

-All appointments are done again face to face.
-If you are more comfortable with an appointment by phone, then please let us know.
+All appointments are done face to face.
+If you are more comfortable with certain appointments being done by phone, then please let us know.

 -Desinfect or wash your hands when you enter the health center.

--Do you have a cold, are you coughing or do you have a fever, then give us a call so that we can see together if your appointment can be postponed.
+-Do you have a cold, are you coughing, do you have a fever or sudden loss of taste and smell, then give us a call so that we can see together if your appointment can be postponed.

-It is possible again to make an appointment for a fun-ultrasound.
+It is possible to make an appointment for the placement of an IUD.

-Blood withdrawal at Diagnostiek voor U can only be done by appointment (040-2141202) and only at one of the main locations.
+Blood withdrawal at Diagnostiek voor U can only be done by appointment (online or by phone 040-2141149) and only at certain locations.

 The choice for a delivery at home or in the hospital was there the whole time.
-We didn't experience any capacity problems at the hospitals and it has always been safe for you to go there.
+It has always been safe to visit the hospitals.
+Furthermore, partners were always welcome during the delivery.

 If you have to stay in the hospital longer after birth, then the rules of the hospital apply regarding visitors.

-Do you or your partner have a cold, are you coughing or do you have a fever at the moment the delivery starts?
+Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste and smell at the moment the delivery starts?
 Please tell us in time so we can take our precautions.

 The heel prick (blood test) and hearing test of your child will be done as usual.

-Do you or your partner have a cold, are you coughing or do you have a fever in the first week after birth?
+Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste in the first week after birth?
 Please tell us and your maternity care organization.

 All midwifery practices in our region are doing their very best to keep the chance of contamination and spreading of the virus as small as possible.
 We have agreed to help each other in case midwives get sick.